-FBI Arrest Putnam County Metro-North Worker Storming U.S. Capitol Building | The Examiner News
+Putnam County Metro-North Worker Charged for Storming U.S. Capitol Building | The Examiner News

-FBI Arrest Metro-North Worker for Storming U.S. Capitol Building
+Metro-North Worker Charged with Storming U.S. Capitol Building

-The Putnam County Metro-North worker who called out sick from work to storm the U.S. Capitol was arrested at his home Tuesday afternoon by federal law enforcement officials.
+The Putnam County Metro-North worker who infiltrated the U.S. Capitol last week appeared in federal court on Wednesday where he was charged for the part he played in the attack.

-Will Pepe, a seven-year laborer at Metro-North’s Brewster rail yard, is scheduled to appear in White Plains federal court Wednesday morning on charges out of Washington, D.C., a spokesman for the Southern District of New York told The New York Post.
-The charges were not immediately disclosed.
+Will Pepe, a seven-year laborer at Metro-North’s Brewster rail yard, was charged with knowingly entering or remaining in any restricted building or grounds without law authority, according to the Department of Justice.
+He was arrested by the FBI at his home in Beacon on Tuesday.

+The MTA suspended the 31-year-old without pay last Friday after a photo was released of him inside the Capitol.
+An investigation conducted by the MTA revealed that Pepe had used sick leave to travel to Washington, D.C. to attend the insurrection, according to the DOJ.

-Last Friday, the MTA suspended the 31-year-old Beacon resident without pay after colleagues and supervisors saw footage of him infiltrating the Capitol on the same day he called out sick from work.
-Transit officials intend to fire him, The Post reported, with infiltrating the Capitol building a violation of federal law.
+Transit officials intend to fire him, The New York Post reported, with rioting the Capitol building a violation of federal law.

 “Participation in the riot which resulted in deadly violence at the Capitol last week was abhorrent to the values of the MTA and New Yorkers, and those who attacked that symbol of American democracy disqualified themselves from working for the People of New York,” MTA spokesman Tim Minton told The Post on Tuesday.